What is User Experience?

 Tip: UX is a crucial element of your companies success, just as branding or innovation is.

 Hopefully, this should give you more of an understanding as to what user experience is some of the factors that contribute to it.
 Whether your business is tech, or you just care about your online presence, if you’re not addressing user experience now is the time to do so.
-Investing some time and effort in reviewing how your user experience can be improved will surely pay dividends, and is a vital part of your strategy that shouldn’t be overlooked.
+Investing some time and effort in reviewing how your UX can be improved will surely pay dividends, and is a vital part of your strategy that shouldn’t be overlooked.

 image courtesy of The CDM